attachmentgenie/attachmentgenie-boundary/REFERENCE.md

 Data type: `String[1]`

-Group that owns example files.
+Group that owns boundary files.

 ##### <a name="install_dir"></a>`install_dir`

 Data type: `Stdlib::Absolutepath`

-Location of example binary release.
+Location of boundary binary release.

 ##### <a name="install_method"></a>`install_method`

 Data type: `Enum['archive','package']`

-How to install example.
+How to install boundary.

 ##### <a name="manage_repo"></a>`manage_repo`

 Data type: `Boolean`

-Manage the example repo.
+Manage the boundary repo.

 ##### <a name="manage_service"></a>`manage_service`

 Data type: `Boolean`

-Manage the example service.
+Manage the boundary service.

 ##### <a name="manage_user"></a>`manage_user`

 Data type: `Boolean`

-Manage example user and group.
+Manage boundary user and group.

 ##### <a name="package_name"></a>`package_name`